Insurance & Actuarial Science

 During a time of automated machinery and innovative technology, the demand for insurance and protection has increased due to the exposure of new risks.
 To develop policies that reduce, manage and analyze risk effectively, companies must seek to attract top insurance and actuarial talent.
 Around 2,400 insurance and actuarial job openings are projected each year as businesses in the US compete for the best risk managers and problem solvers.

-Donโ€™t miss out on hiring top insurance and actuarial management professionals or becoming the next candidate to secure a job in asset management.
-Selby Jenningsโ€™ extensive portfolio, specialist salary and benefits knowledge, and expertise make us the best Investment Management recruiter talent partners for insurance and actuarial management jobs.
+Donโ€™t miss out on hiring top insurance and actuarial management professionals or becoming the next candidate to secure a job in financial insurance.
+Selby Jenningsโ€™ extensive portfolio, specialist salary and benefits knowledge, and expertise make us the best insurance and actuarial management recruiter talent partners for insurance and actuarial management jobs.

 โ€‹If you're a Insurance & Actuarial Science professional, please register your resume.